Nesifort/RestaurantModel/README.md

 # RestaurantModel

 Learned how to correctly code this mockup website for a restaurant down the street from me.
-Tried using an API but ended up using a screenshot for the map and nesting it within an anchor to the google maps website instead.

-Still learning :)
+Utilized bootstrap in certain aspects of the website and added a Google API for the location page.